the-jojo/Shooter/README.md

 ## Download

-You can [download](https://github.com/the-jojo/Shooter/releases/tag/v1.2.0) the latest installable version of Markdownify for Windows, macOS and Linux.
+You can [download](https://github.com/the-jojo/Shooter/releases/tag/v1.0) the latest jar along with the report explaining the design and implementation.

 **How to Contribute**
 ---

+This game was developed as a deliverable as part of the degree of BSc of Computer Science at the University St Andrews.
+As such, development has ceased, however, you are welcome to contribute to this project.

 1. Clone repo and create a new branch: `$ git checkout https://github.com/the-jojo/Shooter -b name_for_new_branch`.
 2. Make changes and test